 Barley yellow dwarf virus in cereals

-The amount of yield loss depends on the aphid activity, virus presence and strain, cereal growth stage at infection and climatic conditions.
-The principal vectors for transmitting BYDV are the bird cherry aphid (Rhopalosphum padi) and rose grain aphid (Metopilophium dirhodum).
+A yield-robbing disease of cereals including wheat, barley, oats, rye and triticale is barley yellow dwarf virus (BYDV).
+The amount of yield lost depends on the aphid activity, virus presence and strain, cereal growth stage at infection and climatic conditions.

-Aphids acquire the virus by feeding on infected host plants like volunteer cereals or grass weeds.
-Once the aphid is carrying the disease, it takes between 12 to 48 hours before it can be transmitted to an emerging cereal.
-Aphids can also feed on crop roots, potentially transmitting the virus before the cereal has emerged.
+The main vectors for transmitting BYDV are bird cherry aphid (Rhopalosphum padi) and rose grain aphid (Metopilophium dirhodum).
+They do not pass the virus onto their offspring, rather they acquire it through feeding on infected host plants like volunteer cereals or grass weeds.
+Once the aphid is carrying the disease it takes 12 to 48 hours before it can be transmitted to emerging cereals.

-BYDV management techniques¹
+BYDV management techniques

-» Destroy all green bridges four to five weeks before cultivating and sowing cereals.
+• Destroy all green bridges four to five weeks before cultivating and sowing cereals.

 For assistance developing a management plan for barley yellow dwarf virus in your cereal crops, contact your local PGG Wrightson Technical Field Representative.